ui/stamps-api-docs/source/redemption_api.rst

 membership          Membership information after successful
                     redemption.
-Contains membership id and stamps_remaining. reward              Reward information errors              Errors encountered when processing request (if any)
+Contains membership id and stamps_remaining. reward              Reward information voucher             Voucher information is returned if the reward type is voucher errors              Errors encountered when processing request (if any)
 =================== ==============================